bunkerhillhealth/bunkerhill-sdk/README.md

 file to download your model's [PyPI](https://pypi.org/) dependencies
 - A Dockerfile to hermetically build your model with its dependencies in a Docker image.
 The [Dockerfile for the hippocampus model](bunkerhill/examples/hippocampus/Dockerfile) provides an example that includes CUDA drivers on an Ubuntu 22.04 image.
+Depending on where your pretrained weights are stored, the Dockerfile will either need to copy them or download them into the Docker image.
 - Test cases to assess model correctness.
 We also ask that you transfer test data so Bunkerhill can continue to measure correctness throughout deployment.
 An example of model tests is provided for the hippocampus example model at